josfeenstra/cityjson-validator/doc/notes.md

 - no yaml files, custom allocators, or other bonus features.
   - I don't want to think about those features at this stage, lets just create something which works, then afterwards optimize it.

+> [JF] This is an old note.
+I eventually used my 'own' template, namely, two separate repo's.